In a continent so defined by natural spectacle, South America’s lakes are some of the most breathtaking destinations on Earth.

 In the far south of this long, sinewy country is one of Chile’s prime tourist destinations, the beautiful Lake Villarrica.
 Situated under the dormant volcano of the same name, the lake and surrounding area attract tourists for the plethora of outdoor activities as well as the lovely views.

-Sailing, kayaking and windsurfing are all popular and can be organised from Pucón, a busy town on the lake’s eastern shore.
+Sailing, kayaking, and windsurfing are all popular and can be organized from Pucón, a busy town on the lake’s eastern shore.
 If you’re seeking a quieter corner nearby, check out lakes Caburgua and Collico.

 5. Lake Llanquihue, Chile

 Even further south lies the largest lake entirely within Chile, the gorgeous Lake Llanquihue.
 Perfectly framed by the imposing Osorno Volcano to the east, the lake is one of the most picturesque places in Chile.

 You won’t lack activities: Puerto Varas on the western shore offers plenty of things to do to supplement your outdoor adventures.

 6. Lake Nahuel Huapi, Argentina

 Lake Nahuel Huapi, in the national park of the same name, is just across the border in Argentina from Lake Llanquihue.
 With unparalleled views of the Andes, this huge lake is a paradise for travelers seeking an alpine outdoor experience.